Optimizing Federated Learning by Entropy-Based Client Selection: Problem Formulation

 can differ significantly from the global distribution \(P_{X,Y}\).
-FedEntOpt addresses this problem by selecting a subset of clients such that the accumulated label distribution over the selected subset is similar to the global label distribution.
+FedEntOpt addresses this problem by selecting a subset of clients such that the accumulated label distribution over the selected subset is close to the global label distribution by maximizing its Shannon entropy:

+Since the local conditionals \(P_{X^{(k)} \mid Y^{(k)}}\) are assumed to be the same for all clients and the global joint distribution is a convex combination of the local ones, approximating the global label distribution by the client subset effectively approximates the global joint distribution.
+This in turn reduces the upper bound on excess risk between the empirical federated model by equation \eqref{emprical-ojective} and the optimal centralized model \cite{bibliography:federated-learning-for-non-iid-data-from-theory-to-algorithm}.